 Conditions to apply

-Scope of the Candidate CubeSat
+- Scope of the Candidate CubeSat

-- A core team of a minimum of 8 students complying with the eligibility criteria.
+- A core team of minimum 8 students complying with the eligibility criteria.
 The number of student team members may be extended during the project lifetime.
 There is no limit to the maximum number of student team members.